 - 1. Interviews with key people.
 Who might this include?
 (Think back to the notion of a stakeholder)

 - a) Potential users of the system

 - b) The client

-- 2. Questionairres
+- 2. Questionnaires

 - 3. Studying documents

 - 4. Observing the existing system (if there is one)

 - B. Quick-Check Questions / Exercises

 - 1. What documents should be produced by the developer before and after an interview with a client or user of the system?
 (QC b)

-- a) Interview plan - b) An interview summary (reviewed with interviewee) - 2.
-When are questionairres useful?
-(QC c) ASK - 3.
-What is a scenario?
-(QC d)
+- a) Interview plan

+- b) An interview summary (reviewed with interviewee)

+- 2. When are questionnaires useful?
+(QC c)